seucoin/SuperRL/README.md

 --device:    "the GPU number"
 ```

 Normally, other args can be set to default values.
-See ``args.py`` for more details about argus if needed.
+See ``args.py`` for more details about args.

+## Citation
+Please cite our paper if you use SuperRL in your work.
 ```
 @inproceedings{SuperRL,
  author = {Hou, Jiewen and